JackDraak/Python_Fifteen_Game/README.md

 # Python: Fifteen Puzzle Game

 Welcome to the Python implementation of the classic 2-dimensional tile game "Fifteen," available on GitHub.
-This project includes an AI trainer and essential classes for the game's core mechanics.
+This project contains the essential classes for the game's core mechanics.
 The primary purpose of this repo is to get some introduction to machine learning.
 It will be done poorly, I guarantee, so do not use it as an example.
 If that's why you're here, I highly recommend that you don't even look at the AI trainer code.
 All you need to take away from here for some plug-and-play 15 puzzle are:

-- Game.py # Game class, core of the game
+- Game.py # Game class, core of the game, and Tile helper class
-- Tile.py # Tile class required by Game class

 One or both of the manual controllers, if you need the patterns:

 - console_controller.py # play from console
-- GUI_controller.py # play with a mouse using PyGame
+- GUI_controller.py # play with a mouse using Tkinter

 ## Key RL Files

 Here's a brief analysis of the key files, if you are looking for a playground to start in:

-### AI_trainer_controller.py
+### AI_trainer_controller.py (TBD)

 This file contains the AITrainerController class, which uses Python decouple for specific configurations.
 It handles the integration of the AI in training the model using the game environment provided.